BNUCNL/FreeROI/doc/index.rst

 `FreeROI@Github <https://github.com/BNUCNL/FreeROI>`_.

 Also, we have created a google group for collaboration.
-If you hava any question about FreeROI, welcome join the group:
+If you hava any question about FreeROI, just feel free to join the group:
 `nitk-user@googlegroups.com <https://groups.google.com/forum/#!forum/nitk-user>`_.